jmgilman/std-book/src/first_block.md

 ## Standardized Arguments

-One of the major benefits of `std` can be seen on the first few lines of Nix code.
-As is fairly typical with Nix, the file serves as one large function.
-The significance of the argument structure can be easily overlooked, though.
+One of the major benefits of `std` can be seen in the first few lines of Nix code.
+As is fairly typical with Nix, the file serves as one large function;
+however, the significance of the argument structure can be easily overlooked, though.
 This structure can be viewed as the _standardized_ form of all cell blocks.
-From these two arguments it's possible to derive _all_ values required to perform our required logic.
+From these two arguments, it's possible to derive _all_ values required to perform our required logic.

-Again, this cannot be overstated: we define the arguments the same way each time and are gauranteed access to all of the tools and data required to perform our logic.
+Again, this cannot be overstated: we define the arguments the same way each time and are guaranteed access to all of the tools and data required to perform our logic.
 Historically, passing around information in Nix has been a major pain point.
 The further down the rabbit hole we go, the more difficult it is to bring the required information to perform the tasks at the bottom.
 We can visualize